hooligeek/MinecraftBedrockServerUpgrade/README.md

 - **Minimal Downtime:** Stops the server, upgrades, and restarts it automatically.
 - **Easy to Use:** Single-command upgrade process.

+## Supported Platforms

+This script is designed and tested for **Minecraft Bedrock servers running on Ubuntu Linux**.
+It may work on other Linux distributions with Bash, but Ubuntu is the recommended and supported environment.

 ## Prerequisites

 - Linux environment with Bash